After failed coup attempt, many Bolivians rally behind president, though some are wary

-LA PAZ, Bolivia — (AP) — Supporters of Bolivia's president rallied outside his palace on Thursday after a failed coup attempt a day earlier, giving some political breathing room to the leader of this economically troubled country as they chanted pro-democracy slogans.
+LA PAZ, Bolivia — (AP) — Supporters of Bolivia's president rallied outside his palace on Thursday, giving some political breathing room to the embattled leader as authorities made more arrests in in a couple that shook the economically troubled country a day earlier.

+Bolivia’s government announced that a total of 17 people had been arrested for their alleged involvement in the attempted government take-over, including the army chief, Gen. Juan José Zúñiga, who was arrested the day before.

-The South American nation of 12 million watched in shock and bewilderment Wednesday as military forces appeared to turn on the government of President Luis Arce, seizing control of the capital’s main square with armored vehicles, crashing a tank into the presidential palace and unleashing tear gas on protesters.
-Three hours later, the army general who led the attempted coup was in custody.
+The South American nation of 12 million watched in shock and bewilderment Wednesday as military forces appeared to turn on the government of President Luis Arce, seizing control of the capital’s main square with armored vehicles, repeatedly crashing a small tank into the presidential palace and unleashing tear gas on protesters.
+Zúñiga and former navy Vice Adm.
+Juan Arnez Salvador were both arrested and remained in custody.

+Senior Cabinet member Eduardo del Castillo did not elaborate on the other 15 people who were arrested on Thursday other than to identify one civilian, Aníbal Aguilar Gómez, as the “mastermind” of the thwarted coup.
+He said the alleged conspirators began plotting in May.

-On Thursday, riot police guarded the palace doors and Arce — who has struggled to manage the country's shortages of foreign currency and fuel — condemned the now-ousted Bolivian army chief, Gen. Juan José Zúñiga.
+Riot police guarded the palace doors and Arce — who has struggled to manage the country's shortages of foreign currency and fuel — emerged on the presidential balcony to condemn Zúñiga and declare that “no one can take democracy away from us.”

 “The president’s management has been very bad, there are no dollars, there is no petrol,” said La Paz-based political analyst Paul Coca.
 “Yesterday’s military move is going to help his image a bit, but it’s no solution.”